Where to Discuss?

 Sheet Result

-The worksheet names would looks like below:
+The worksheet names will look like the example below:

 Merge CSV: Calc Macro: Sheet Result with Colorized Tab

-You can compare with previous preview:
+You can compare this with the previous preview:

 Merge CSV: Calc Macro: Sheetname Tab